USB Needs to Be Formatted

 No robots used, our articles are crafted by humans under strict Editorial Guidelines.

-Written by David Morelo David Morelo Staff Writer • 52 articles David Morelo is a technical staff writer for Handy Recovery Advisor.
+Written by David Morelo David Morelo Staff Writer • 61 articles David Morelo is a technical staff writer for Handy Recovery Advisor.
 He is an essential member of the team, known for distilling complex data recovery and data management topics into easily understandable terms.
 David was a key figure in the project's origin in 2017, authoring many of the first articles that helped establish Handy Recovery Advisor as a trusted resource.
-LinkedIn Edited by Andrii Yasko Andrii Yasko Content Strategist • 3 articles Andrii Yasko is the Content Strategist for Handy Recovery Advisor, having joined the team at the outset of 2021.
-Under his leadership, significant global transformation processes were initiated within the project, and these continue to evolve.
-Andrii brings over eight years of experience in SEO, web marketing, and content creation to the team, with almost four of those years dedicated specifically to data loss, recovery, and management.
+LinkedIn Edited by Andrii Yasko Andrii Yasko Content Strategist • 4 articles Andrii Yasko is the Content Strategist for Handy Recovery Advisor, having joined the team in early 2021.
+Under his leadership, the project has undergone significant global transformations that continue to evolve.
+Andrii brings over eight years of experience in SEO, web marketing, and content creation, including nearly four years dedicated specifically to data loss, recovery, and management.
 LinkedIn Approved by Andrey Vasilyev Andrey Vasilyev Editor Andrey Vasilyev is an Editorial Advisor for Handy Recovery.
 Andrey is a software engineer expert with extensive expertise in data recovery, computer forensics, and data litigation.
 Andrey brings over 12 years of experience in software development, database administration, and hardware repair to the team.
 LinkedIn

 Are you unable to access important data because Windows says that your USB needs to be formatted?
 Don’t worry!
 We have a solution, and it’s not formatting.
 In fact, formatting is the last thing you want to do because it can negatively affect your data recovery chances.
 Keep reading to find out how to recover data from a pen drive asking for format without the risk of losing files.